hongshuochen/EE599-HW1/README.md

 bazel test tests:q7_student_test
 ```

-For question 5, 6, 7, if you want to run all the tests at the same ti,e , you could run
+For question 5, 6, 7, if you want to run all the tests at the same time , you could run
 ```
 bazel test tests:tests
 ```